fig-eater/zgd/README.md

 Bindings will only be generated if they don't exist or mismatch the godot or zig version used.

-Include `-Dregen-zigodot=true` to force regeneration of bindings.
+Include `-Dzgd-force=true` to force regeneration of bindings.

 ## Also See